New trial date set to determine costs, damages Kim Davis could owe couples

 ASHLAND, Ky.
 (WKYT) - A trial expected later this summer will determine what damages former Rowan County Clerk Kim Davis might owe a Morehead couple for violating their constitutional rights.

 A jury trial in the case of David Ermold v.
-Kim Davis was originally scheduled for 9 a.m.
-Tuesday, July 11 at the federal courthouse in Ashland, according to an order entered Monday by United States District Judge David L. Bunning of the Eastern District of Kentucky.
+Kim Davis has been scheduled for 1 p.m.
+Monday, September 11 at the federal courthouse in Ashland, according to an order entered Monday by United States District Judge David L. Bunning of the Eastern District of Kentucky.

 In March 2022, Judge Bunning ruled that Davis violated the constitutional rights of two same-sex couples when she denied them marriage licenses during the summer of 2015.

 Bunning granted summary judgment in the civil lawsuit that the two couples, David Ermold and David Moore, and James Yates and Will Smith, filed against Davis, settling - without a trial - the question of whether Davis violated their constitutional rights.